PSModule/Store/README.md

 ### Module Configuration

-To store module configuration, the module developer can create a secret in the store that defines a "namespace" for the module configuration.
-All other configurations done by the module will be stored with a name that is prefixed with the namespace.
-The secret metadata is where the configuration is stored.
-The secret value itself is not used for the namespace secrets.
+To store module configurations, the module developer can create a context that defines a "namespace" for the module.
+This context can store settings and secrets for the module.
+A module developer can also create additional contexts for additional settings that share the same lifecycle, like settings associated with a module extension or a logged in context.

-Let's say we have a module called `GitHub` that needs to store configuration.
-The module developer would initialize a store called `GitHub`.
-All module configuration would be stored in this secret.
-All other configurations would be stored "in" the `GitHub` store, when in reality they are stored flat in the SecretStore, using a hierarchy-based naming convention to group the secrets together.
+Let's say we have a module called `GitHub` that needs to store some settings and secrets.
+The module developer could initialize a context called `GitHub`.
+All module configuration would be stored in this context.
+Under the hood, whats really going on is secrets with metadata created inseide a SecretVault instance.
+This wrapper manages how to change names of the context, how to add and remove settings in the secrets metadata.

 ### User Configuration

-To store user configuration, the module developer can create a secret in the store that defines a "namespace" for the user configuration within the store they have defined.
+To store user configuration, the module developer can create a new context that defines a "namespace" for the user configuration.
 So let's say a developer has implemented this for the `GitHub` module, a user would log in using their details.
-The module would call upon `Store` functionality to create a new context under the `GitHub` store.
+The module would call upon `Context` functionality to create a new context under the `GitHub` context.

 Imagine a user called `BobMarley` logs in to the `GitHub` module.
-The following would exist in the store:
+The following would exist in the context:

 - `GitHub` containing module configuration, like default user, host, and client ID to use if not otherwise specified.
-- `GitHub.BobMarley` containing user configuration
+- `GitHub.BobMarley` containing user configuration, details about the user, default values for API calls etc.
 - `GitHub.BobMarley.AccessToken` containing the access token for the user with the validity stored in the metadata
 - `GitHub.BobMarley.RefreshToken` containing the refresh token for the user with the validity stored in the metadata

 Let's say the person also has another account on `GitHub` called `RastaBlasta`.
-After logging on with the second account, the store would also have:
+After logging on with the second account, the following context would also exist:

 - `GitHub.RastaBlasta` containing user configuration
 - `GitHub.RastaBlasta.AccessToken` containing the access token for the user with the validity stored in the metadata